Blue Grotto Dive Resort

 • In the past several months, there has been a population explosion among our Blue Tilapia.
 These beautiful fish can grow to well over a foot long.
 When the Grotto is busy, they have a hiding place they go to.
 However, there always seem to be at least two or three swimming out in the open.
 Because they frequent some of the siltier portions of the open-water basin, you should not approach them unless you have perfect buoyancy control and trim.
 Then, if you move slowly and carefully, you can get surprisingly close.
 This photo was shot from less than a foot away.

 • Of course, no list of things to see in the Grotto would be complete without our star attraction.
-Although Miss Virgil and her buddy Turbo spend several weeks each year doing the reptilian equivalent of hibernating, she is mostly out and about and eager to interact with divers.
+Although Virgil and its buddy Turbo spend several weeks each year doing the reptilian equivalent of hibernating, she is mostly out and about and eager to interact with divers.

 By the way, this is the design for our new My Dive Buddy is Virgil the Turtle t-shirt.
 We will have it for sale in the store shortly.